 Discovering new things is one of the joys of travelling.
-To my surprise, while stopping for petrol on my latest trip, I saw this tiny shop.
-The more I looked around, the more I learned about it, the more if felt like entering a treasure trove.
+To my surprise, while stopping for petrol on my latest trip, I saw this tiny shop just across the road.
+The more I looked around, the more I learned about it, the more I felt like entering a treasure trove.

 Since I am not attending many battles, these days I decided to skip on a Samurai sword and went for the mushroom picking knife instead.
-Two quality, handmade knives for less than 30 Euros, does feel like a bargain, especially when there is such an amazing story attached to it.
+Two quality, handmade knives for less than 30 Euros feel like a bargain, especially when there is such a fantastic story attached to it.

 One email every three months.
 No spam – just interesting discoveries.

 Germany is the known for its engineering innovation and quality.
 Discover more on what they make.

 It is an exciting country with so many small artisan workshops.
 What what else makes Italy so appealing?

 Italy is famous for its fashion, design and craftsmanship, but also Italian gifts come with a story to tell.

 We spent years searching the web, artisan shops and visiting artisan makers in Europe.
 You welcome.